-Debt is seriously the worst thing in the world when you are broke.
+Debt is seriously the worst thing in the world when you are always broke.

 It just sits there and adds up and before long you are in more and more trouble.

-To get started on your debt payment journey check out these posts:
+To stop saying, why am I always broke and start your debt reduction journey check out these posts: